ccmucdenver/ccm-docs/docs/overview.md

 * You run sofware that needs [modules](../modules) loaded first: load the modules in your job script. **On alderaan only**

 * You have MPI code to use multiple cores and nodes as a single large computer: Ask for enough cores and run your executable as argument to `mpirun` command.
-Make sure you use the same MPI version (GNU or Intel) to build and run the code. **On alderaan only**
+Make sure you use the same MPI version (GNU or Intel) to build and run the code.
+ See `/home/jmandel/templates` for examples. **On alderaan only**

 * You need to run interactively, not a script: ssh from `clas-compute.ucdenver.pvt` to one of the interactive nodes, `math-colibri-i01` or `math-colibri-i02`.
 Or run